gemini-rtsw/gemini-docs/howtos/SvnToGit.rst

 Create :code:`.gitignore` file(s)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-There are two possibilities to create :code:`.gitignore`.
+There are three possibilities to create :code:`.gitignore`.

 1. Recursively create a :code:`.gitignore` file in each subdirectory, where a :code:`svn:ignore` property is specified: